 Cooking Tips

-• Make it ultra-creamy by adding a splash of heavy cream or one to two tablespoons of butter as you’re blending.
-For dairy-free options, you can add coconut milk or ¼ cup soaked raw cashews.
+• Make it ultra-creamy.
+Just add a splash of heavy cream or a tablespoon or two of butter when blending.
+For a dairy-free option, use coconut milk or ¼ cup soaked raw cashews.

-• When it comes to the garlic, I’ve revised this recipe over the years due to the influx of high-powered blenders and your feedback.
+• Garlic tip.
+I’ve revised this recipe over the years due to the increased use of high-powered blenders and your feedback.
 See the notes in the recipe card below for more details.

-• Don’t forget to add toppings!
-Fresh herbs such as parsley, thyme, sage, and chives are a must!
-And for something crunchy, add pepitas, toasted almonds, crispy bacon bits, roasted chickpeas, or crispy shallots.
+• Toppings make it extra special.
+Try fresh herbs like parsley, thyme, sage, or chives, and add some crunch with pepitas, toasted almonds, crispy bacon bits, roasted chickpeas, or crispy shallots.

 Butternut squash soup in a bowl.